SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 Ground, (WH) Ground, (WH)

 The colour code and the pin assignment for the trailer connector is usually printed on the box the connector is sold in.
 Some automotive supply houses may give it to you on a sheet of paper.
-The electric brake wiring is purposely omitted from these diagrams to minimize confusion.
-I'm not sure how withholding information eliminates confusion since electric brakes are crucially important and must be wired correctly.
+Please follow the code.
+It makes resolving a problem so much easier.
+The electric brake wiring is purposely omitted from this diagram to minimize confusion.
+I'm not sure how withholding information eliminates confusion since electric brakes are crucially important for an SJ23 and must be wired correctly.

-This electric brake wire connection is OK for a holiday trailer that gets never immersed in water.
-The black ground wires connected to the axle cannot conduct to the tow vehicle if the springs are installed with vinyl bearings over the mounting bolts.
+This electric brake wire connection is OK for a holiday trailer that never gets immersed in water.
+The white ground wires (shown as black) connected to the axle cannot conduct to the tow vehicle if the springs are installed with vinyl bearings over the mounting bolts.
 Don't use this technique on a boat trailer unless you enjoy crawling under the trailer to repair a brake wire connection.

 This electric brake wire connection is best for a boat trailer that gets immersed in water.
-Dual blue and black brake cables create redundancy and safety.
-The blue wires connect together at the front on a terminal strip.
-Similarly with the black wires.
-Connect a single wire from each to the trailer connector plug.
+Dual blue and white (shown as black) brake wires create redundancy and safety.
+On Panache the blue and white wires are connected together on a terminal strip tucked inside the side rail at the front of the trailer.
+Connect a single wire from each side to the trailer connector plug.
 Wiring repairs would be at the front that is seldom immersed.
 TOP

 TAIL LIGHT MODULE - Clearance and signal/stop light functions are often combined in a single tail light module.
 The two or three wires from the tail light module must be connected to the trailer wiring harness.
 In a two-wire module, bolts holding the module to the trailer frame or ground wire furnish the battery return path or ground.
 In a three wire module, the ground wire must be attached to the frame with a clean shiny screw.
 Coat the brass base of the bulb in grease to prevent corrosion inside the socket